fastoch/Deploying-Windows-with-ADK-MDT-and-WDS/README.md

 To deploy our MDT server, we need to make sure we already have:
 - a WDS server
 - a DHCP server configured to handle PXE boot for both BIOS and UEFI clients
 - an AD domain controller (optional)
 - client machines ready to receive Windows images

+In our case, we'll install MDT on our WDS server but this is not mandatory.
+We could install the Deployment Workbench on a workstation, and have the Deployment share hosted on the WDS server or on a file server.

+### Installing and configuring MDT to deploy W11

+- install Windows ADK for the targeted version of W11
+- install the Windows PE add-on for ADK
+- install the latest version of MDT

+Once we have access to the Deployment Workbench console, we have to:
+- create a deployment share repo that will host our images, applications, drivers, etc.
+- create a dedicated user that has read access on this deployment share
+- import the desired image of Windows 11 into the deployment share
+- create a task sequence to deploy that image
+- configure MDT to make it work with W11
+- customize the deployment environment
+- generate the LiteTouch image and then import it into WDS

 ---
 **sources**: